szmer/ActualScan/README.md

     tty: true        # docker run -t

 !!
-Run the container only with the default command, e.g. docker-compose run scrapy scrapy crawl general -a selenium_wait_time=4 -L DEBUG --pdb
+Run the container only with the default command, e.g. docker-compose run scrapy scrapy crawl general -L DEBUG --pdb

 You sometimes can also see logs with: